 AWS RDS Best Practices

-AWS recommends RDS best practices in terms of Monitoring, Performance and security
+AWS recommends RDS best practices in terms of Monitoring, Performance, and security

-Amazon RDS Basic Operational Guidelines
+RDS Basic Operational Guidelines

 - Memory, CPU, and storage usage should be monitored.